SavedowW/rpgProject/README.md

 === 26.03.2021 ===

-Added transition system and removed outdated stuff
+Added transition system and removed outdated stuff.
+Added smooth camera movement, changed it's limitation by level borders and created a way to add unique level input.
+Added a little test scene on MapLevel2